-- A. Water: - 1.
+A. Water:

 The Contractor and his Plumbing Subcontractor to provide necessary temporary piping and water supply and, upon completion, remove such temporary facilities.
+Owner will pay the water bill for reasonable usage of water.

+B. Electricity:

-Owner will pay the water bill for reasonable usage of water. - B. Electricity: - 1.
-The Contractor and his Electrical Subcontractor to provide necessary temporary wiring and, upon completion of the Work, remove such temporary facility.
+1. The Contractor and his Electrical Subcontractor to provide necessary temporary wiring and, upon completion of the Work, remove such temporary facility.

 - 2. Provide area distribution boxes so located that the individual trades may furnish and use 100' maximum length extension cords to obtain power and lighting at points where needed for work, inspection, and safety. - 3.
+Owner will pay electric bill for reasonable usage of electricity. - C. Heating: Provide and maintain temporary heat necessary for proper conduct of operations needed in the Work.

+D. Telephone:

+1. Make necessary arrangements and pay costs for installation and operation of telephone service to the Contractor's office at the site.

+E. E-MAIL:

-The Contractor to pay electric bill for temporary electrical service. - C. Heating: Provide and maintain temporary heat necessary for proper conduct of operations needed in the Work. - D. Telephone: - 1.
-Make necessary arrangements and pay costs for installation and operation of telephone service to the Contractor's office at the site. - E. E-MAIL: - 1.
-Make necessary arrangements and pay costs for installation and operation of email to the contractor's office at the site. - 2.
-Contractor shall maintain a digital camera at the site for minimum 10 progress photos weekly to be emailed to Architect/Owner. - F. Temporary Fire Protection: - 1.
-Contractor to provide any and all temporary construction fire extinguishers and standpipes required for the duration construction.
+- 1. Make necessary arrangements and pay costs for installation and operation of email to the contractor's office at the site. - 2.
+Contractor shall maintain a digital camera at the site for minimum 10 progress photos daily to be emailed to Architect/Owner.

+F. Temporary Fire Protection:

+1. Contractor to provide any and all temporary construction fire extinguishers and standpipes required for the duration construction.